potassium Overview Information

 - High blood pressure.
 Potassium seems to lower systolic blood pressure (the top number in a blood pressure reading) by about 2-4 mm Hg and diastolic blood pressure (the bottom number) by about 0.5-3.5 mm Hg.
 Potassium seems to be most effective for lowering blood pressure in African Americans and people with low potassium levels or high daily sodium intake.
 In addition, potassium from food sources, but not from supplements, may help to prevent high blood pressure.

-- Preventing stroke.
+- Stroke.
 Potassium from dietary sources seems to decrease the risk of stroke.
 There is some evidence that foods providing at least 350 mg of potassium per serving and that are low in sodium, saturated fat, and cholesterol might help reduce the risk stroke.
 However, there is no proof that taking potassium supplements can decrease the risk of stroke.

 - Insulin resistance.

 - Fatigue and mood swings in early menopause.

 - Alzheimer's disease.

 - Muscle weakness.

 - Myasthenia gravis.